Trip Summary and Itinerary Map

 You will land near our main camp on a 492 ft x 492 ft (150 m x 150 m) groomed drop zone.
 A 13 ft x 7 ft (4 m x 2 m) orange arrow will be placed within the landing area to indicate wind direction and the center of the drop zone.
 As a precaution, travel safety and medical personnel will be on standby at the landing area.
-All skydivers will carry a personal locator beacon, supplied by ALE, to locate you in the event of a landing outside the drop zone.
+All skydivers will carry a personal locator beacon (provided) to locate you in the event of a landing outside the drop zone.

 Day 7: Return to Chile